bowman2001/perplexdoc/content/doc/basic/link/index.md

 ```

-The reason for ignoring missing fragments by default is the following: Only headings and their identifiers got an additional data structure in Hugo recently.
-When a link references other less common identifiers --- manual [anchors](anchor) or line numbers in code blocks for example --- the link hook invalidates them falsely because there is no way to find them in a template.
+The reason for allowing fragments that are unrecognizable for the template is the following: Only headings and their identifiers got an additional data structure in Hugo recently.
+When a link references other less common identifiers --- manual [anchors](anchor) or line numbers in code blocks for example --- the link hook invalidates them falsely because there is no way to find them in a Hugo template.
 Should you have a lot of these, you may want to leave the error level for fragments set to {$ignore} most of the time.
-But the warning level of the hook proves to be very valuable for letting it report missing heading links.
-Now you know which warnings you can just ignore.
+But the warning level of the hook proves to be very valuable for reporting missing heading links.
+Now you know which warnings you can just ignore if they are enabled.

-There is no possibility to throw an error for missing fragments because not all fragments are recognizable in Hugo.
-Valid content shouldn’t be able to stop a site from getting rendered (see [Anchor](anchor)).
+There is no possibility to throw an error for missing fragments just because not all fragments are recognizable in Hugo.
+Valid content shouldn’t be able to stop a site from getting rendered.

-If you want to rigorously check all your links --- even external ones --- you need to install additional software that validates a local build of your site.
+If you want to rigorously check all your links --- even external ones --- you need to install additional software that validates a full local build of your site (see [publish](publish)).

 ## Relref shortcode {.h-info}